abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

 ## Review

 In this lab, you have completed:
-- Created the virtual machine
+- Created a virtual machine
 - Connected to the virtual machine
-- Hosted a Basic Website on your New Cloud VM
+- Hosted a basic website on your new cloud VM.

 ## Reference links